ocular-d/openapi-guide/docs/documentation/how-to.md

 ---
 title: How-To tutorials
-description: What are tutorials and how can they help
+description: Learn why tutorials are a valuable resource and play a key role in how users experience your API
 meta:
   - name: "og:description"
-    content: What are tutorials and how can they help
+    content: Learn why tutorials are a valuable resource and play a key role in how users experience your API
   - name: keywords
-    content: What are tutorials and how can they help
+    content: design API OAS OpenAPI documentation tutorials how-to
 tags:
+  - design
+  - style
+  - guide
-  - OpenAPI
+  - API
   - OAS
+  - openAPI
+  - swagger
   - documentation
-  - style
-  - guide
+  - tutorials
-  - tutorial
+  - how-to
 ---

 <Header/>